 At Oura, we believe that sleep is one of the main pillars of health, just as important as diet or exercise.
-Sleep removes toxins from your brain, and that is one of the reasons why it is necessary in helping your body to recover.
+Sleep removes toxins from your brain, which is one of the reasons why it is necessary in helping your body to recover.
 A chronic lack of sleep can trigger a wide array of health issues such as obesity, heart disease, diabetes, and high blood pressure.
-So it stands to reason that we should be allowed to monitor our sleep just like our food intake and our activity.
+We should be allowed to monitor our sleep just like our food intake and our activity.

-The problem with sleep monitoring is that most people outside sleep clinics don’t have tools with which to track sleep accurately.
+The problem with sleep monitoring is that most people (outside of sleep clinics) don’t have the tools with which to track sleep accurately.
 We do have hunches of how we slept when we wake up, but sleep still remains somewhat invisible to us.
 For example, without a measuring device, we cannot really know whether we had enough deep or REM sleep.
 Moreover, how many of us remembers how we slept, say, a couple of weeks ago?
 Knowing it would be helpful, though, because our “sleep history” can have a significant effect on our readiness today.
-We can also misinterpret our sleep quality: having a feeling that you slept like a log doesn’t necessarily mean that your sleep would’ve been especially restorative.
+We can also misinterpret our sleep quality: having a feeling that you slept like a log doesn’t necessarily mean that your sleep was especially restorative.

 If we don’t know what our sleep quality is, we cannot act proactively.
-In the very worst case this can lead to a situation where we start to learn more about our sleep only after we’ve developed some sort of a severe sleeping disorder, and need to consult a sleep clinic.
-Whilst the professionals there can really dig deep into sleep, it’s usually only a night or two when sleep is examined.
+In the very worst case, this can lead to a situation where we start to learn more about our sleep only after we’ve developed some sort of a severe sleeping disorder and need to consult a sleep clinic.
+While the sleep professionals can really dig deep into sleep, it is usually examined only for a night or two.
 Many sleep tracking devices are also quite uncomfortable to wear.

-And even though most of us don’t luckily suffer the very worst forms of sleeping disorders, we all do face the problem that we don’t have accurate, long-term data of how we sleep, and how our sleep quality affects us.
+Even though most of us don’t suffer from the worst forms of sleeping disorders, we all face the problem that we don’t have accurate, long-term data of how we sleep and how our sleep quality affects us.

 To summarize, we face problems in:

 We want you to be able to get insight about your sleep every day and throughout the year(s).
-The Oura ring is therefore very unobtrusive in its sleep tracking: it doesn’t disturb your sleep, but with highly accurate sensors quietly measures body signals such as your resting heart rate (RHR), heart rate variability (HRV), respiration rate, body temperature, and movement.
+The Oura ring is therefore unobtrusive in its sleep tracking: it doesn’t disturb your sleep, but quietly measures body signals such as your resting heart rate (RHR), heart rate variability (HRV), respiration rate, body temperature, and movement with highly accurate sensors.
 (Read more about the ring technology).

 Using the collected data, Oura can help you to qualify your sleep every night, and also in the longer term.
-The Oura app and Oura Cloud show you your sleep metrics in easy-to-read format and visualizations.
-You’ll also get guidance on what the different metrics mean, and on ways to improve your sleep quality within time.
+The Oura app and Oura Cloud show you your sleep metrics in an easy-to-read format and with visualizations.
+You’ll also get guidance on what the different metrics mean and on ways to improve your sleep quality over time.

 I know how to be active and eat healthy, but I’ve never been really good at recovering and getting enough sleep.
 This is why Oura has been my number one choice.